How to optimize the Bank of America Premium Rewards card with Preferred Rewards membership

 On its own, without being enrolled in the Preferred Rewards program, this card includes:

-- Rewards rate: Unlimited 2X points on travel and dining purchases, plus 1.5X points on everything else
+• Rewards rate: Unlimited 2X points on travel and dining purchases, plus 1.5X points on everything else

-- Welcome offer: 50,000 online bonus points after spending $3,000 on purchases in the first 90 days
+• Welcome offer: 60,000 online bonus points after spending $4,000 on purchases in the first 90 days

-- Annual fee: $95
+• Annual fee: $95

-The Bank of America Premium Rewards card is a travel rewards credit card offering a simplistic approach to earning points.
+The Bank of America Premium Rewards card is a travel rewards credit card offering a simple approach to earning points.
 Each point is worth 1 cent, whether you’re redeeming for travel or cash back rewards.
 Unlike other travel cards where you have higher redemption values in certain cases, this card offers equal redemption value.
 In addition to the 2X points on travel and dining purchases and 1.5X points on everything else, there are numerous other incentives included that are geared toward travelers.

 Cardholders enjoy multiple travel protection benefits, including concierge service, trip cancellation insurance, trip delay, baggage delay and lost luggage reimbursement, plus travel and emergency services.
 This is in addition to access to the Visa Signature Luxury Hotel Collection.

 While all of these perks and benefits may be enough to rationalize the $95 annual fee, if you’re a Preferred Rewards member through Bank of America, your earning potential is even greater.
-It gives you a chance to earn up to 75 percent more in points versus the standard rewards rate.
+It gives you a chance to earn up to 75 percent more in points on every transaction versus the standard rewards rate.

 It’s worth paying attention to the Preferred Rewards membership program, especially because the points redemption is so straightforward and simple with the Bank of America Premium Rewards card.
 No matter what you redeem your points for, the value is the same.
 Whether you use them for travel, cash back or gift cards, you will benefit from the flexibility.
 Plus, you never have to worry about your points expiring.

 The Preferred Rewards membership program is an invitation-only program.
-To qualify, Bank of America customers must hold a minimum three-month combined average daily balance of at least $20,000 across multiple qualifying accounts.
-This includes any Bank of America checking, savings, money market, CDs and IRA accounts.
+To qualify, Bank of America customers must hold a minimum three-month combined average daily balance of at least $20,000 across your qualifying accounts.
+This includes Bank of America checking, savings, money market, CDs and IRA accounts.
 Merrill investment accounts and 529 college savings accounts also qualify.

-However, as your average daily balances grow, so do your Preferred Rewards.
+As your average daily balances grow, so do your Preferred Rewards.

 Increase your level to boost your rewards